bernardobap21/DMP-Evaluation-through-integration-of-maDMPs-and-FIPs/README.md

 ```bash
 python -m uvicorn api:app --reload
 ```

-The API is available locally at `http://127.0.0.1:8000/docs`.
+The server will run on `http://127.0.0.1:8000`.
+Open `http://127.0.0.1:8000/docs` in your browser to access the interactive documentation.
+You can upload your maDMP file and pick a FIP mapping from the dropdown to run an evaluation directly from the web UI.

-Or in the web at  `https://dmp-evaluation.onrender.com/docs#/default/evaluate_evaluate__post`.
+The API is also available on the web at  `https://dmp-evaluation.onrender.com/docs#/default/evaluate_evaluate__post`.

 Click the Try it out button and then, upload your maDMP file and select one of the available FIPs for the evaluation from the dropdown.